-(e) Voting Trust Holders of 5% or more
+Voting Trust Holders of 5% or more

-SMC Global Power is not aware of any person holding more than 5% of common shares under a voting trust or similar agreement.
+None of the stockholder holding more than 5% of the voting securities of the Company are under a voting trust or similar agreement.

-(f) Changes in Control
+Changes in Control

-The Company is not aware of any change in control or arrangement that may result in a change in control of the Company since the beginning of its last fiscal year.
+The Company is not aware of any change in control or arrangement that may result in a change in control of the Company.